dione-dls/CV/README.md

 ## Dione Estabillo

 I am an enthusiastic, curious, and hard-working full stack junior developer with a love for both design and function.
 My background is in Finance and Supply Chain but I realized that a career in software development ticks all the boxes in my personal list of what a dream career should be.
-And my dream career list reads something like this:
+And my dream career reads something like this:

 - intellectually stimulating
 - allows room for creativity